Please note:

 Shhhhh . . .
 Silence is Golden

-ACK NOISE ORDINANCE
+ACK NOISE BYLAW

-Day-time Restrictions:
+Restrictions:

 If you rent your house, please consider reminding your renter of the town ordinances on noise,